 The SEC continues to move forward with a convergence to a single set of international accounting standards (such as International Financial Reporting Standards ("IFRS")).
 The associated changes in regulatory accounting may negatively impact the way we record revenues, expenses, assets and liabilities.
-Currently, under IFRS, the last in, first out ("LIFO") method of valuing inventory is not permitted.
-If we had ceased valuing our inventory under the LIFO method at December 31, 2011, we would have been required to make tax payments approximating \$136 million over the subsequent four years.
+Currently, under IFRS, the LIFO method of valuing inventory is not permitted.
+If we had ceased valuing our inventory under the LIFO method at December 31, 2010, we would have been required to make tax payments approximating \$122 million over the subsequent four years.

-The financial statements presented in this report may not provide an accurate indication of what our future results of operations are likely to be.
+The financial statements presented in this prospectus may not provide an accurate indication of what our future results of operations are likely to be.

 Given our recent history of consummating numerous acquisitions, our financial statements may not represent an accurate picture of what our future performance will be.
-We acquired the remaining 15% majority voting interest in McJunkin Appalachian Oilfield Supply Company ("McJunkin Appalachian") in January 2007; we acquired Midway in April 2007; we entered into a business combination with Red Man in October 2007 (effectively doubling our size); we acquired the remaining approximately 49% noncontrolling interest in MRC Midfield in July 2008; we acquired LaBarge in October 2008; we acquired MRC Transmark in October 2009; we acquired MRC SPF in June 2011; and we acquired the piping systems business of OneSteel Ltd in March 2012.
-Our limited combined operating history may make it difficult to forecast our future operating results and financial condition.
+We acquired the remaining 15% majority voting interest in McJunkin Appalachian Oilfield Supply Company ("McJunkin Appalachian") in January 2007; we acquired Midway in April 2007; we entered into a business combination with Red Man in October 2007 (effectively doubling our size); we acquired the remaining approximately 49% noncontrolling interest in MRC Midfield in July 2008; we acquired LaBarge in October 2008; we acquired MRC Transmark in October 2009; and we acquired MRC SPF in June 2011.
+We have also agreed to acquire the piping systems business of OneSteel Ltd. Our limited combined operating history may make it difficult to forecast our future operating results and financial condition.
 In particular, because of the significance of the Red Man combination, the financial statements for periods prior to that transaction are not comparable with those after the transaction.